boseranit/nvim/README.txt

-pip install neovim-remote and pynvim may need latexmk, perl ensure path to sumatrapdf.exe is added to environment variables Run "cpanm -n Neovim::Ext" to get perl working with nvim
+pip install neovim-remote and pynvim may need latexmk, perl
+Note: vimtex is better for tex highlighting than treesitter ensure path to sumatrapdf.exe is added to environment variables Run "cpanm -n Neovim::Ext" to get perl working with nvim